 Carla M. Sewer

-Ms. Sewer returned to St. John in 1993 and co-founded the CARABANA Ensemble Theater Company, Inc. becoming the youngest Executive Director of a non-profit theater arts organization.
+Dr. Sewer returned to St. John in 1993 and co-founded the CARABANA Ensemble Theater Company, Inc. becoming the youngest Executive Director of a non-profit theater arts organization.
 During this time she established the Coral Bay Young People’s Library and Learning Center at the Agricultural Station in Coral Bay.
-After several years of summer arts camps, theater productions at Cinnamon Bay Amphitheater, environmental in-school play and puppet shows, writing, directing, producing, and performing, Ms. Sewer decided it was time to complete what she began years ago.
+After several years of summer arts camps, theater productions at Cinnamon Bay Amphitheater, environmental in-school play and puppet shows, writing, directing, producing, and performing, Dr. Sewer decided it was time to complete what she began years ago.
 She completed her A.A. in Child Development, B.S. in Elementary Education, and an M.S. in Family Studies.
-She is currently pursuing a Masters in Library Science while completing her dissertation research towards her Phd in Family Studies on parents’ perceptions of involvement in their children’s public school education, specifically after the two major storms last year.
+She has recently completed a Masters in Library Science and her Phd in Family Studies on parents’ perceptions of involvement in their children’s public school education, specifically after the two major storms last year.